 |Estimated amounts for common bank fees were sourced from GOBankingRates’ database and the Center for Responsible Lending.|

-If you put that $7 each month into a savings account with an annual percentage yield of 0.09%, that would add up to an additional $91 in savings each year.
-Over a lifetime, that would amount to $5,274 if the money had been deposited in an average savings account — or a staggering $10,221 with a high-interest savings account that has a 2.05% APY, such as the one offered by Bank5 Connect.
+If you avoided that $7 monthly fee and instead put it into a savings account with an annual percentage yield of 0.09%, that would add up to an additional $91 in savings each year.
+Over 50 years, that would amount to $4,303.25 if the money had been deposited in an average savings account — or an even higher $4,843.46 with a high-interest savings account that has a 0.50% annual percentage yield, such as the one offered by FNBO Direct.

 “I purposely choose my banks to avoid fees and open up checking accounts with low or no monthly minimums, so I don’t have to think about fees,” said banking consumer Stacy Caprio.
 “I also make sure there are no fees for writing checks or simply having cash in the bank.
 I’m doing the bank a favor by putting my cash there, and I know there are plenty of banks who don’t charge unreasonable fees, so I stay far away from those that do.”